u-gohil/React-Template/README.md

 - Routing and folder structure have also been set up within the repo

-- Redux is used for state managment
+- Hooks/Context is used for state management

-- Styling is has been implemented via Tailwind
+- Styling has been implemented via Tailwind

 - This project also includes React testing-library set up